Skip to content

 Short answers, pulled from the story.

-When did the COVID-19 pandemic begin and who first reported it?
+When did the COVID-19 pandemic officially begin?